sgumirov/mailspider/README.md

 -- Now loading pricehook config from network, see below in 'Pricehook IDs tagging config loading from network'
 - Version 1.2.
 Deployed with pricehook tagging.
 - Version 1.1.
 An officially deployed at the customer installation.

+### Changes in 1.14

+Scalability-related feature.
+Added sending of instance ID and message source endpoint ID with message to output in HTTP headers.
+For details see below "Instance ID".

+Source endpoint ID is now sent always.
+See details in "Source endpoint ID" section below.

 ### Changes in 1.13